Free Palestine Movement: Alleged criminal activities and war crimes

 According to the pro-opposition site Zaman AlWasl and other investigators, two (ex-)members of the Free Palestine Movement, namely Mofeq AlDaouah and Mahmoud Arnaout, were involved in war crimes during the Syrian Civil War.
 They allegedly targeted and killed civilians during the Siege of Yarmouk Camp.
 In addition, Zaman AlWasl accused Mofeq of several cases of rape in Yarmouk Camp.
 Mofeq was nicknamed the "Butcher of Yarmouk" for his actions.
 After moving to Germany as a refugee, Mofeq was arrested by the German police in Berlin on 4 August 2021.
 He was accused of having fired an anti-tank weapon into a crowd of civilians, who were waiting for UN food handouts on 23 March 2014 in Yarmouk Camp.
 At least seven people were killed in the attack.
 In February 2023, Mofeq was sentenced to life imprisonment by a German court.
+In 2026, The New Arab stated that human rights monitors had implicated the Free Palestine Movement "in atrocities and starvation siege tactics against Palestinian refugees" during the civil war.

 According to local activists, the Free Palestine Movement is also involved in criminal business schemes which pressured residents of Yarmouk Camp to sell property under value to make way for a major reconstruction plan of the cityscape.
 The militia is reportedly supported by the Al-Shihabi Contracting Company, a company accused of obtaining building materials for free at the expense of the PLO during the reconstruction of Yarmouk Camp.